moncheri-jao/spicyphysics/readme.md

 # Spicy Physics
 So here we are bois, this is the final publication of my work.
 I hope you'll like it.

+### UPDATE 10/12/2022
+Adding handwritten digital notes to the bunch, updating them with time together with the sources.
+Obviously the sources will be behind the handwritten notes.
+At this exact commit the pdf files end when the handwritten notes start.
+Enjoy!

 ### UPDATE 05/04/2022
 I've begun developing the part of optics in electromagnetism.tex, it will need time but I'm pushing updates every time I write something new.
 I'm also studying for an exam in that subject so expect to see a lot of updates on that.
 The part on relativistic EM will be published sometime in the future when I'll manage to get some time, in the meanwhile enjoy those before I decide I fucking hate that part and I gotta rewrite it all in a single night.
 I'm open for suggestions or resources, if you have them.